 The Mindstorms line from LEGO has always been a leading producer of quality robotics kits.
-Their LEGO products are so good that they have even earned respect in the robot community has laid the foundation for many future robot enthusiasts.
-While the Mindstorm core laid the foundation for building LEGO robotics, the EV3 has quickly made a name for itself as one of the best robot kits available.
+Their LEGO products are so good that they have earned respect in the robot community and have laid the foundation for many future robot enthusiasts.
+While the Mindstorm core laid the foundation for building LEGO robot kits, the EV3 has quickly made a name for itself as one of the best robot kits available.
 The Mindstorms kits utilized their previous successes and made a transformable and fun LEGO robot kit.

-The kids program with the LEGO Mindstorms EV3 programming software that comes with the LEGO robotics kit.
+The kid’s program with the LEGO Mindstorms EV3 programming software comes with these LEGO robotics kits.
 This is an advanced but understandable coding language that is simple to attain and can be done by middle schoolers – with the help of adults.
 You can build and program this LEGO robot to walk, talk, roll (depending on the design), and interact with its environment.
 The features on this robot are truly incredible and make it seem like such a complex device when, in reality, building this robot is super easy and fun.

-Customers are overwhelmingly in love with this LEGO Mindstorms robotics kit.
-Most who have purchased the robot kit were shocked at how simple the coding was to grasp.
+This is one of the best LEGO robot kits.
+Customers are overwhelmingly in love with these LEGO robot kits from LEGO Mindstorms.
+Most who have purchased the robot kit were surprised at how simple coding robots was.
 Kids of all ages love this robot and will put down anything to work on the robot and play with it.
 The robot building process is easy, and the instructions are simple to follow.
-Even the coding aspect of this LEGO robot isn’t too complex and makes kids feel though as they accomplished the process on their own.
+Even the coding aspect of this LEGO robot isn’t too complex and makes kids feel as though they accomplished the process independently.

 The robot LEGO kit requires 6 AAs for the body and 2 AAAs for the remote.
 Unlike other LEGO robot kits, this robot is not wall-chargeable.
 Make sure you have a decent amount of batteries.